 3. Weird shapes.

-I know geometry makes up a relatively small part of the Digital SAT, but remember that you’ve got to master ALL possible topics for a perfect score.
+I know geometry makes up a relatively small part of the Digital SAT, but remember that you’ve got to have ALL possible topics in the palm of your hand if you want that 800.

 There’s a finite set of specific two-dimensional geometrical shapes you’re required to know for the SAT—no more, no fewer.
 So, if the test throws at you some weird shape you've never seen, it’s got to be a combination of shapes you are required to know for the SAT—the areas would be either added together or subtracted from each other.